w3f/csv-payouts/README.md

 ## About

-This script reads a list of recipients and the corresonding amounts to be sent and executes each entry as a transaction.
+This script reads a list of recipients and the corresonding amounts to be sent and executes each entry as a transaction on substrate based networks.

 ## Config